opengisci/opengisci.github.io/_posts/2023-09-28-covid-disability-reanalysis.md

 ## Procedure

 - **identify** an error, uncertain decision, or opportunity for improving reproducibility or study design
+- **write** an plan for modifications in markdown, including
+  1. title and author (yourself)
+  2. description of modification(s) with rationale(s)
+  3. plan for visualizing/comparing/interpreting of results
-- **modify** the analysis plan to address the issue identified above, including plans for visualizing/comparing/interpreting results of the change
+- **modify** the analysis plan to address the issue identified above
 - **implement** the change in code
 - **interpret** the results of your change(s) in the `rmarkdown` report
 - **knit** a new study report in `pdf` and `html` forms